Cardio Pulmonary Services

 Cardio Pulmonary Services, or CPS as it is more commonly called, refers to both your heart and your lungs, and how the health of these vital organs relates to your overall wellness, including physical stamina.

-If you are experiencing shortness of breath, with little to no physical exertion, your physician will most likely order a Stress Test, which is performed in our CPS Department, located on the first floor at Samaritan Hospital.
+If you are experiencing shortness of breath, with little to no physical exertion, your physician will most likely order a Stress Test, which is performed in our CPS Department, located on the first floor at UH Samaritan Medical Center.

 Other procedures offered through our CPS department include: